 I changed into outdoor clothes when I got home around three and then my dad and I drove to the state park for a hike through snowy trails to check out the new plaque on my mom's bench (see photo above).
 Afterwards we picked Harrison up from daycare (he lost his shit when he spotted me through the window), ate Crock-Pot pork chops with Chris and Kel and then my dad and I sat in the living room reading our respective novels until he opted to head to bed a couple of hours ago.
 I hadn't moved from the big brown armchair that once sat in my parents' bedroom in our house on Robinhood until I finished Marc Acito's How I Paid for College: A Novel of Sex, Theft, Friendship, and Musical Theater just now.
 Below is my favorite passage, which I know B will skip over because he never reads the quotes.

 This is the magic moment of birthday cakes, the moment that Paula and I love most.
 This is that time when they turn out the lights and everybody starts smiling at you and your mother comes through the door and the only light in the room is that fuzzy sort of glow from the flame on your birthday cake shining on your mother's face.
 And your mom is smiling that proud kind of "I'm your mom" smile and you're smiling that embarrassed kind of "this is my day" smile.
 And then you close your eyes and make a wish, any wish you want because it's your day.
 Then you blow out the candles and everyone claps and then, best of all, you get to eat cake.

-If I'm being totally honest I don't really even like cake and it's way too quiet here and I can feel my mom everywhere and how the fuck is it possible that someday this will all just be normal?
+To be honest, I don't like cake, it's way too quiet here and I can sense my mom everywhere.
+How is it possible that someday this will all be normal?